bangcorrupt/freetribe-tutorial/docs/blink.md

 ## Override Initialisation Function

 The function `app_init()` is defined as a weak reference in the Freetribe API.
-We override it in order to do any one time initialisation required by our app.
+We override it to do any one time initialisation required by our app.
 This is a good place to register callbacks for events we are interested in, and do any initialisation required by external libraries.